Margie Bowles, PhD

 What’s the best career advice you’ve ever received?

 The best career advice I ever received was probably from my mom as I was thinking about going to college.
-I wanted to major in art, and she said, 'Margie, artists don't make any money.'
-I thought, okay, but I really want to go into art.
-Then I discovered advertising design and followed that niche.
-Eventually, I showed my portfolio to an agency creative director, and I had not only designed all the ads in my portfolio but had written the headlines and whatever in them.
-He said, 'Well, you know, we really love your book, but right now we don't need an art director, we need a writer.
-Would you be willing to join us as a writer?'
-I said sure, and that's when I realized what I should have been doing all my life.
+I wanted to major in art, and she said, "Margie, artists don't make any money."
+I thought, okay, but I really want to be an artist.
+Then I discovered advertising design and realized I could check both boxes.
+Eventually, in an interview with a Dallas agency, I showed my portfolio, for which I had not only designed all the ads but also written the messaging.
+The Creative Director said, "Well, I really like your work, but right now we don't need an art director, we need a writer.
+Would you be willing to join us as a writer?"
+I said sure, and that's when I realized what I should have been doing all along.
 I found my niche, thanks to somebody else.

 What advice would you give to young women entering your industry?